Google Analytics Tracking Guide for Online Booking

 Event Name When It Fires What It Helps You Analyze

-add_to_cart Service added to booking Service interest and cart building
+add_to_cart Service added to booking.
+Service interest and cart building

-purchase Booking is successfully completed Revenue and booking conversion tracking
+purchase Booking is successfully completed.
+Revenue and booking conversion tracking

-remove_from_cart Service removed from the booking Friction or booking reconsideration
+remove_from_cart Service removed from the booking.
+Friction or booking reconsideration

 How to set up a Booking Funnel in GA4